-2. Is your site content up-to-date?
+2. Is your site content up to date?

 Make sure your site users are seeing recent and relevant information when they visit your website.

-3. Is your website design still fresh?
+3. Is your website design still trendy?

 As with all design trends, website designs are constantly changing and evolving.
 Every year it’s essential to look at them with a critical eye to ensure your customers are still getting something appealing.
 Also, be sure that the design looks great on mobile.
 What looks good on the desktop doesn’t always transfer to mobile well without a responsive design.
 Check your competitors often.
 Do they offer something your website is lacking?

-4. Are you using Google Analytics?
+4. Are you using web analytics?

-5. Are you using Schema Markup?
+5. Are you using schema markup?